Login | Register Now | Contact Us

 When provider of Service has his business establishment in country from where Services is provided and elsewhere, then the country having the establishment from where the provision of Service is directly concerned shall be treated as the country from which the Service is provided.

 Illustration: ABC is having 3 establishments, in India, China and Australia.
 Service is provided from Australia to XYZ in India.
-In this case, Australia shall be treated as country of provision of Service even if ABC has one establishment in India as it is directly concerned with the provision of Service.
+In this case, Australia shall be treated as science news country of provision of Service even if ABC has one establishment in India as it is directly concerned with the provision of Service.

 [ Please Refer : 2nd Proviso to Section 66A(1), Finance Act, 1994. ]